KKanda900/Covid_Insight/README.md

 To use Covid Insight, follow these steps:
   1. Clone this repository
   2. Setup Ngrok on your system
     2a.
-When you setup Ngrok, go to the directory thats in your machine that has ngrok and run **./ngrok http <port forward number>** to start the server
+When you setup Ngrok, go to the directory thats in your machine that has ngrok and run **./ngrok http port number** to start the server
   2. Run **Application.py** in the terminal and people can start to recieve messages.

 ## How I built it 🔨